-Experiment 5 (Online logistic regression).
-Logistic regression (LR) is a classical algorithm in machine learning.
-We use online LR to predict advertisement click-throughs for a public trace in KDD Cup 2012 Track 2 [45], which contains a list of 110 million tuples with a total size 42 GB.
-Each tuple is associated with a label and multiple features.
 We evenly divide the entire trace into two halves, one as a training set and another as a test set.
-We train the model with a distributed stochastic gradient descent (SGD) technique [34], in which each upstream worker trains its local model with a subset of the training set, and regularly sends its local model to a single downstream worker (every $10^3$ tuples in our case) in the form of a punctuation item (§3.4.2).
-The online LR algorithm has a feedback loop, in which the downstream worker computes the average of the model parameters to form a global model, and sends the global model to each upstream worker in the form of a feedback item.
+We train the model with a distributed SGD technique [46], in which each upstream worker trains its local model with a subset of the training set, and regularly sends its local model to a single downstream worker (every 103 tuples in our case) in the form of a punctuation item (§3.4.2).
+The online logistic regression algorithm has a feedback loop, in which the downstream worker computes the average of the model parameters to form a global model, and sends the global model to each upstream worker in the form of a feedback item.
 The upstream worker updates its local model accordingly.
 Each upstream worker stores the model parameters in a hash table as its state.
+In this experiment, we configure AF-Stream to run in the ASP consistency model (§5).